firstcontributions/first-contributions/additional-material/git_workflow_scenarios/additional-material.md

 > Use this if you want to open a PR in an open source project and the reviewer asks you to squash every commit into one, with an informative commit message.

 ### [Undo-ing a local commit](undoing-a-commit.md)
 This document provides information about how to undo a commit on your local repository.
-This is what you need to do when you feel you've messed up your local repository and wish to reset the local repository.
+This is what you need to do when you feel you've messed up your local repository and wish to reset that local repository.
 > Take these steps if you want to undo/reset a local commit.

 ### [Useful Links](Useful-links-for-further-learning.md)